jambuur/APEDSK99/README.md

 Writing software is a hobby, not my profession.
 No doubt some of you gurus would write half the code, doubling the functionality while you're at it.
 But I dare to say that at least the basic DSR I/O routines in the sketch are reasonably efficient, useful and fast.
 Anyway I am content with dusting off that stack of virtual floppies, have a beer and admire my work.

-The Arduino SD library is rather slow, there are alternatives that would speed up DSKx access substantially.
-But I have decided to stay with the slow version; it is fast enough not to be irritating but still keeps some of that floppy nostalgia.
+The Arduino SD library is not the fastest option, there are alternatives available that would speed up DSKx access quite a bit.
+But I have decided to stay with the standard option; it is fast enough not to be irritating but still keeps some of that floppy nostalgia.
 I don't know about you but emulators with instant loading times always strike me as so ... not real ;-)

+Anyway feel free to improve and share.

 ### *Bug's*